genesiscommunitysuccess/docs/autommated-docs-updates/README_NEXTSTEPS.md

 3. **Branch Strategy**: Should we use feature branches or work directly on main?
 4. **Error Handling**: How should we handle partial failures (some files updated, others failed)?
 5. **Authentication**: What's the preferred method for GitHub API access?

+## 🚨 **CRITICAL QUESTIONS FOR CONTENT PRESERVATION ISSUE**

+6. **Content Preservation Strategy**: How aggressive should content validation be?
+Should we reject any content that's shorter than the original?
+7. **Retry Logic**: How many attempts should we make with different prompt strategies before giving up?
+8. **Placeholder Detection**: What patterns should we use to detect placeholder content? (e.g., `[Previous content remains...]`, `[Content unchanged...]`)
+9. **Fallback Behavior**: Should we preserve original content and skip updates, or try a different AI approach?
+10. **Content Length Thresholds**: What's the acceptable ratio between original and generated content length?

 ## File Structure